MkCons/datasciencecoursera/gettingcleaningdata/README.md

 - Create a new tbl by dropping the Row.Index and the Data.Partition variables, we are not going to need them.
 - We need to compute the mean of all the variables for every activity and every subject.
 To do that we indicate the tbl to group_by _Activity_ and _Subject.Identifier_.
 Call _summarise_each_ to compute the mean on every column.
 - Finally we need to rename the column variables, since they now contain the mean of the original variables.
 By calling _sapply_ we add "Mean.Of." to the current column name.

+# For further information
+For further information on the original data check the original README file in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip